 CASH, CHEQUES, PAYMENT CARDS AND OTHER NEGOTIABLE INSTRUMENTS

-The JCC is generally only an expenditure incurring segment of the host LHB.
-Any cash requirements for the JCC is likely to be incidental to its main activities.
+The JCC is generally only an expenditure incurring segment of the Host Body.
+Any cash requirements for the JCC are likely to be incidental to its main activities.

-All aspect relating to the recording, handling and collection of cash will be the responsibility of the host LHB.
+All aspect relating to the recording, handling and collection of cash will be the responsibility of the Host Body.

-Further details of the processes and responsibilities can be found in section 8 of the host LHBs SFIs.
+Further details of the processes and responsibilities can be found in section 8 of the Host Body’s SFIs.